California's 34th State Assembly district: District profile

+The district encompasses the majority of rural San Bernardino County outside of the urban core around the San Bernardino foothills and the Victor Valley.
+It stretches across to include small portions of Kern County, including Mojave and California City, and finally stretches down to take in about half of Lancaster and Palmdale in Los Angeles County.

 Election results from statewide races

-List of Assembly Members
+List of assembly members representing the district

 Due to redistricting, the 34th district has been moved around different parts of the state.
-The current iteration resulted from the 2011 redistricting by the California Citizens Redistricting Commission.
+The current iteration resulted from the 2021 redistricting by the California Citizens Redistricting Commission.